gvwilson/sensibleadventures/misc/bear-02.md

 "What do you want?"
 Sergeant Gyalpa asked loudly.

 The smile dropped from Muddh's thin face.
 He spurred his horse forward a few paces.
-Prince Lormay noticed that he was holding his mount's reins in his right hand, and something else in his lap with his left.
+Prince Thokmay noticed that he was holding his mount's reins in his right hand, and something else in his lap with his left.
 "I want you and your troops to leave Apple Bridge," he said.
 "By tomorrow.
 For good."